 Don’t worry, you’re not alone.
 According to an Intel Security poll, “37% of people forget a password at least once a week”4.
 There is no debating that the use of passwords is a necessity in both work and personal lives.
-The premise is that credential-based authorization is used to provide appropriate access to systems/data and protect our personal information.
+The premise is that credential-based authorization is used to provide appropriate access to systems/data and protect information.
 But somewhere along the way, password management became overwhelming.
+Perhaps it was when the experts said that we need to change our 8-character, complex passwords every 90 days.
+Oh and by the way, you can’t reuse the password…for a long time.
 A 2017 report from LastPass estimates that the average business user must keep track of 191 passwords.
 The report also states that most people that use a password manager like LastPass, for personal accounts start with 20 and double that number within three months.8 Personally, I have over 70 unique passwords for personal and business-related accounts.

 Similar to using keys or PIN codes to access our homes, vehicles and offices, passwords are supposed to help secure data.
 A 1994 Washington Post article explained that “Computer passwords are a modern-day adaptation of techniques soldiers have used since ancient times to verify who is approaching in the dark.”
 This concept was introduced to the computer-age back in the 1960s when MIT used credentials to allow access to a multi-user time-sharing system.
 7